List of former cathedrals in Great Britain: Former cathedrals founded (or proposed) between 1100 and 1560

-Post-Reformation Cathedrals
+Former Post-Reformation cathedrals

 During and after the Scottish Reformation (1560) cathedrals were increasingly neglected and abandoned, but episcopacy continued to be supported by Stuart Kings.
 By Act of the Scottish Parliament in 1690 (confirming the Church's own final decision of 1689) the Church of Scotland became wholly Presbyterian, with no dioceses, no bishops, so no cathedrals as such.
 At that date, all Church of Scotland cathedrals became former cathedrals.
 Some still use the title, but for honorific purposes only.

 The Scottish Episcopal Church and the Roman Catholic Church in Scotland maintain their own diocesan structures with their own cathedrals and bishops, as do the Orthodox churches.